d-ronnqvist/d-ronnqvist.github.com/_posts/2014-07-14-accessible-sliders-and-adjustable-controls.md

 ---

-Let's say that we have a custom star rating control where the user can slider their finger across to select either 1, 2, 3, 4, or 5 stars and we've decided to make it work just as well as the native slider.
+Let's say that we have a custom star rating control where the user can slide their finger across to select either 1, 2, 3, 4, or 5 stars and we've decided to make it work just as well as the native slider.
 It's a completely custom control and we decided to subclass UIControl when we originally built it.

 We start off by making the control accessible and giving it a label to describe what the values represent: